johnwcowan/r7rs-work/ProcessesCowan.md

 Specifies an alist that maps strings to strings, which becomes the initial environment of the child process.
 If omitted, the child process has the same environment as the parent.
+If the same key appears more than once in the alist, the first value is used, just as with `assoc`.

 `group`